Skip to main content

 Artist: Megan Cope

-Description: What Becomes of the Clouds, by Qandamooka artist Megan Cope, echoes the landscape and history of 80 Ann St, remembering the creek which used to run through the site.
+Description: What Becomes of the Clouds, by Quandamooka artist Megan Cope, reflects 80 Ann St’s landscape and history.
+It remembers the creek that once ran through the site.

 Materials: Laminated glass and bronze inlays